 Dan is married to Sara with one child, Savannah.

-Dan is currently in remission after being diagnosed with testicular cancer at the beginning of 2012.
+Dan was diagnosed with testicular cancer at the beginning of 2012.
 Being a typical male Dan tried to shrug off an unusual lump on one of his testicles as a rugby injury.
 Thankfully his wife Sara was adamant he went to the doctor immediately.
 It was a decision which saved his life and is his motivation to raise awareness of male cancers in Guernsey and urge men to check themselves regularly.

-After surgery Dan's follow up treatment involves a rigorous 5 year surveillance program to monitor any recurrence.
-It is now Dan's mission to tackle cancer in males head on and use his own experience where ever possible to assist in the fight.
+After surgery, his follow up treatment involved a rigorous 5 year surveillance program to monitor any recurrence.
+It is now his mission to tackle cancer in males head on and use his own experience where ever possible to assist in the fight.
 Cancer is the playground bully who needs to be confronted.
 Dan has played a key role in MUG's education and awareness campaign, using his own experience to motivate men, whatever their age, to be more assertive, responsive and questioning of their symptoms or concerns.
 The message is simple, we should seek medical advice at the earliest possible juncture instead of procrastinating - which can have deadly consequences.

 Being involved with MUG has helped Dan in his own progress.
-Dan was warned by doctors that it can take a while for the enormity of being diagnosed with cancer to catch up with you mentality.
-Dan has drawn great strength from everyone at MUG and now wants to channel his own experience for the good of others.
+He was warned by doctors that it can take a while for the enormity of being diagnosed with cancer to catch up with you mentality.
+He has drawn great strength from everyone at MUG and now wants to channel his own experience for the good of others.